 Comment #2: New data points

-There have been several new estimates of the economic effects of climate change since Tol (2009).
-As it happens, Richard has updated his Fig. 1 accordingly and included it in the latest IPCC WG2 report.
+As it happens, several several new estimates of the economic effects of climate change have been made available since Tol (2009) was published.
+Richard has updated his Fig. 1 accordingly and included it in the latest IPCC WG2 report.
+You can find it on pg.
+84 here.
 (Although -- surprise! -- even this is not without controversy.)
-You can find it on pg.
-84 here, with an accompanying table on the preceding two pages.
-However, I note that this updated version does not include a best-fit line.
+However, this updated version does not include a best-fit line.
 That is perhaps a wise choice given the issues discussed above.
 Nevertheless, like me, you may still be curious to see what it looks like now that we have a few additional data points.
 Here I have re-plotted the data, alongside a best-fit line and 95% confidence interval.

 Based on Figure 10 in IPCC WG2 (2014).
 As before, the best-fit line is computed according a quadratic function using OLS.
 This yields D = 0.01T - 0.27T^2, with an R-squared value of 0.49.